Wilt Chamberlain: 1970–71 NBA season: conference finals loss and challenge to Muhammad Ali

-In the 1970–71 NBA season, the Lakers signed Gail Goodrich, who had returned from the Suns.
+In the 1970–71 NBA season, the Lakers signed Gail Goodrich, who returned from the Suns.
 Chamberlain averaged 20.7 points, 18.2 rebounds, and 4.3 assists; he once again led the NBA in rebounding and the Lakers won the Pacific Division title.
 When Hall-of-Fame Detroit Pistons center Bob Lanier, who was 6 feet 11 in and 250 lb as a rookie, was asked about the most memorable moment of his career, Lanier answered: "When Wilt Chamberlain lifted me up and moved me like a coffee cup so he could get a favorable position".

 After losing Baylor to an Achilles tendon rupture that effectively ended his career, and especially after losing West after a knee injury, the Lakers were seen as underdogs in the playoffs against the Milwaukee Bucks of Alcindor—freshly crowned MVP—and the veteran Hall-of-Fame guard Robertson, whom they played in the Western Conference Finals.
 After winning the regular season with 66 wins, the Bucks were seen as favorites against the depleted Lakers; many pundits were looking forward to the matchup between the 34-year-old Chamberlain and the 24-year-old Alcindor.
 In Game 1, Alcindor outscored Chamberlain 32–22 and the Bucks won 106–85.
 In Game 2, the Bucks won again despite Chamberlain scoring 26 points—four more than his Milwaukee counterpart.
 Prior to Game 3, the Lakers' situation worsened when West's stand-in Erickson underwent an appendectomy and was out for the season.
 With rookie Jim McMillian easing the scoring pressure, Chamberlain scored 24 points and grabbed 24 rebounds in a 118–107 victory but the Bucks defeated the Lakers 117–94 in Game 4 to take a 3–1 series lead.
 Milwaukee ended the series at home with a 116–98 victory in Game 5.
 Although Chamberlain lost, he was lauded for holding his own against MVP Alcindor, who was 10 years younger and healthy.